MansurBesleney/Articles/how-to-build-persistent-background-jobs-with-abp-framework.md

 **Constructor-Based Configuration**: Unlike traditional Quartz jobs that require external scheduling code, ABP's approach lets you define both the job and its schedule directly in the constructor.
 This keeps related configuration together and makes the job self-contained.

-**ABP Service Integration**: The `LazyServiceProvider` gives you access to any service in ABP's dependency injection container.
-This means you can use application services, repositories, domain services, or any other ABP component within your job without complex service location patterns.
+**ABP Service Integration**: The `ICachedServiceProvider` gives you access to any service in ABP's dependency injection container, enabling you to use application services, repositories, domain services, or any other ABP component with optimized caching and proper scoping.

 **Built-in Logging**: The `Logger` property provides access to ABP's logging infrastructure, automatically including context like correlation IDs and tenant information in multi-tenant applications.